-The Hutch or House
+The Rabbit Hutch or House

 There should be a space with solid walls that is enclosed where they can “hide”.
-If the hutch is all wire with no private space, your rabbit is going to feel very exposed, especially when it’s dark.
+If the hutch or home is all wire with no private space, your rabbit is going to feel very exposed, especially when it’s dark.
 Rabbits in the wild live in cozy, underground burrows.
 Without their safe space, they will be stressed and will probably have a hard time sleeping.
 The enclosed space will provide a place for them to escape the weather.
-Make the enclosed space cozy with deep hay or straw to snuggle in or even add some old blankets or a cat bed.
+Make the enclosed space cozy with hay or straw to snuggle in or even add some old blankets or a cat bed.

 Some predators, like raccoons, have deft little hands and can manage simple locks.
 Having two different kinds of latches ensures they aren’t going to get in.
 Around dusk each night, you will need to go outside and lock the rabbits in their house.
 You can open them up in the morning.
 This keeps them safe during the highest predator time.

-Rabbits can handle cold much better than they can handle heat.
+Rabbits can handle cold much better than they can handle the heat.
 When temperatures get over 85 degrees, rabbits can experience heat distress and can even die of heat stroke.
 It’s vital to give them shaded places to relax.
 Consider planting some bushes or trees nearby, or install a shade sail or canopy over their play area.
-In a large shed or barn, adding a barn fan can help the keep the air moving.
+In a large shed or barn, adding a barn fan can help keep the air moving.

 Many people like to install wire floors in their rabbit hutch so the poop can fall through the holes to keep the hutch clean.
-That is great for the human caretakers, but isn’t great for the rabbit’s feet.
+That is great for the human caretakers but isn’t great for the rabbit’s feet.
 When rabbits walk on wire, it puts pressure unevenly on their pads and makes them carry their weight awkwardly even when resting on all fours.
 This can lead to sore hocks, and left untreated could cause a deadly infection.
 Click here to read more about sore hocks.

-You will want to supply the hutch/house with water, a feed bin, hay manger and possibly a litter box.
-It is important your rabbit has access to food, water & hay at all times so putting it in their hutch makes the most sense.
+You will want to supply the hutch/house with water, a feed bin, hay manger, and possibly a litter box.
+It is important your rabbit has access to food, water, & hay at all times so putting it in their hutch makes the most sense.
 Hang them in places that will be easy for you to access for cleaning & filling.